Collision with terrain during landing

 The occurrence

-On 17 February 2025, a CRJ-900 aircraft, manufactured by Bombardier, operated by Delta Endeavor Air, was conducting a flight from Minneapolis–Saint Paul International Airport, Minnesota, to Toronto/Lester B. Pearson International Airport (CYYZ), Ontario.
+On 17 February 2025, a CRJ-900 aircraftMHI RJ Aviation Group currently holds the type certificate for this aircraft. operated by Delta Endeavor Air, was conducting a flight from Minneapolis–Saint Paul International Airport, Minnesota, to Toronto/Lester B. Pearson International Airport (CYYZ), Ontario.

-Upon landing, the aircraft impacted the runway, and following the initial impact, parts of the aircraft separated, notably a wing and the tail section, and a fire ensued.
+Upon landing, the aircraft impacted the runway.
+Following the initial impact, parts of the aircraft separated, notably a wing and the tail section, and a fire ensued.
 The fuselage came to rest slightly off the right side of the runway upside down facing the other direction.

 Once the aircraft came to rest, the occupants began to evacuate.
 The passengers and cabin crew evacuated out the right forward door and one of the two right emergency exit windows.
 The cockpit door was unusable, so the flight crew exited out of the emergency hatch in the cockpit ceiling.